At a glance

 CDC and other organizations develop tools to help health care providers deliver high-quality STD prevention, care and treatment.
 These include:

-- 2015 STD Treatment Guidelines Pocket Guide: Summarizes treatment recommendations found in CDC’s 2015 STD Treatment Guidelines
+- Sexually transmitted infections: summary of CDC treatment guidelines—2021: Summarizes treatment recommendations found in CDC’s 2021 STD Treatment Guidelines

 - STD Fact Sheets: CDC provides detailed web-based information for health care providers on several STDs, including those listed below.
 Detailed fact sheets include specific testing and treatment recommendations, as well as citations, so the reader can research the topic in-depth.